Acid Reflux Treatment - Gastroenterology of Westchester LLC

 The doctors at Gastroenterology of Westchester realize that there are a number of other factors that can contribute to acid reflux symptoms.
 For example, alcohol consumption, consumption of carbonated or caffeinated beverages, acidic, fatty, or spicy foods, smoking, snacking close to bedtime, pregnancy, obesity, overeating, lying down right after a meal, and certain medications can all contribute to acid reflux symptoms.

-Doctors may also recommend surgical options if acid reflux symptoms are not diminished after addressing both lifestyle changes and medication solutions.
-At Gastroenterology of Westchester, doctors realize that each patient is different, and each individual is provided with a customized treatment plan meant to address their unique list of symptoms and needs moving forward.
+Doctors may also recommend surgical acid reflux treatment options if acid reflux symptoms are not diminished after addressing both lifestyle changes and medication solutions.
+At Gastroenterology of Westchester, doctors realize that each patient is different, and each individual is provided with a customized acid reflux treatment plan meant to address their unique list of symptoms and needs moving forward.

 Do Acid Reflux Medications Have Any Side Effects?

 Antacid medications used to treat acid reflux often contain magnesium salts or calcium.
 Magnesium can cause diarrhea in some patients, while calcium can cause diarrhea.
 Side effects can be prevented by taking antacids that contain both.
 While many people who take proton pump inhibitors exhibit no side effects, some patients may experience headaches, nausea, diarrhea, or constipation.
-If you exhibit any symptoms due to acid reflux medications or are worried about the possibility of experiencing any during treatment, be sure to speak with you doctor at Gastroenterology of Westchester for more information and guidance.
+If you show any symptoms due to acid reflux medications or are worried about the possibility of experiencing any during your acid reflux treatment, be sure to speak with your doctor at Gastroenterology of Westchester for more information and guidance.